 About The Team

 Bill Calderon is the founder and leader of Calderon Economic Development Strategies, LLC (CEDS).
-His insight, creativity, and success are the product of nearly 25 years of immersion and active participation in community and economic development.
+His insight, creativity, and success are the product of nearly 27 years of immersion and active participation in community and economic development.
 He holds a Bachelor of Arts degree from the University of Texas in Government, worked for the City of Houston overseeing the economic development division for close to a decade before joining Hawes Hill Calderon LLP as partner.
 He has been active as both a trainer and advisor to the Council of Development Finance Agency, the Texas Economic Development Council, the International Economic Development Council, and many of the most recognized bond financing and underwriting firms and banks.
-Fifteen years later, and with many dynamic and challenging projects behind him, Bill has taken the next logical step and created Calderon Economic Development Strategies.
+With many dynamic and challenging projects behind him, Bill has taken the next logical step and created Calderon Economic Development Strategies.
 Bill’s success stories are a great way to find out more of his capabilities and the breadth of his expertise.

 redwood GIS SERVICES

 Christie Billioni has 15+ years of experience in GIS in the oil and gas industry.
 She received her Bachelor of Science in Geography from Texas A&M University in 2001.
 Her interests in geography and GIS lie primarily in the practical applications of GIS to exploration and the inspiration a map can provide to further discovery.

 Alison Muratore has 10+ years of experience in GIS, including the US Department of Defense, NASA, and the oil and gas industry.
 She received her Masters in Geographic Information Systems from The Pennsylvania State University in 2015.
 She particularly enjoys data modeling and the creation of a beautifully artistic map.